 Coombe Park Equestrian and Education centre, near Totnes, is closed while renovations are carried out.
 These are still being done.

-Our events programme is on hold until further notice, meaning our Supporters’ Day event on Tuesday 21st April is now officially postponed.
+Our events programme is on hold until further notice.

 Join our mailing list

 If you would like to receive regular updates and news from the Sanctuary, by post and by email, you can join our mailing list by clicking on the button below.